ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 - (dict): A dictionary containing the key `combiner_output` whose value is the combiner output tensor.
 `{"combiner_output": output_tensor}`.

-# 5. Add the new combiner class to the combiner registry
+# 5. Add new class to the registry

 Mapping between combiner names in the model definition and combiner classes is made by registering the class in a combiner registry.
 The combiner registry is defined in `ludwig/combiners/combiners.py`.
 To register your class, add the